matrix-org/synapse/docs/specification.rst

 Rooms
 =====
 - How are they created?
+PDU anchor point: "root of the tree".
 - Adding / removing aliases.
 - Invite/join dance
 - State and non-state data (+extensibility)